 Some students use class time to shop on the Internet, play computer games or catch up on their e-mail.
 You are paying a lot of tuition to “surfing the net” instead of paying attention.

 Take notes you are going to need them to complete your outline.
-Taking notes can help you focus in class as well and will make you and actively engaged in the learning process.
+Taking notes can help you focus in class as well and will make you and actively engaged in the learning process. - Practice Tests

 You should do lots of them.
 This will help you determine how to approach essays for each course, everyone is using IRAC so you want to stand out in a good way.